mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Report their own incomes and deductions on separate returns.
 B. Combine their income (but not their deductions) on a joint return.
-C. **Combine their income and deductions on the same return. correct**
+C. Combine their income and deductions on the same return. correct
 D. Combine their assets and liabilities on the same return.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 91% of students.

 Correct Answer Explanation for C: